-- To encourage students to develop a strong interest in science, math and/or engineering and to complete an Associate of Science degree and/or Bachelor degrees. - 2.
+- 1. To encourage students to develop a strong interest in science, math and/or engineering and to complete an Associate of Science degree and/or Bachelor degrees. - 2.
 To prepare students to transfer to a four-year college or university and complete Graduate degree programs in STEM. - 3.
 To provide real-life research experiences for students at national laboratories, partnering federal agencies/universities and local communities and to expose students to activities commonly encountered in scientific careers. - 4.
 To encourage Native American students to return to their communities as scientists and engineers.

-Diné Policy Institute (DPI)
+Diné Policy Institute (DPI) - Sihasin Baa Nahat'á

-The Diné Policy Institute (DPI) was established in 2005 as a partnership between the Navajo Nation Council and the Board of Regents of Diné College.
-DPI is an academic research entity of Diné College, implementing dynamic policy analysis based on Diné teaching and paradigms.
-DPI researches key issues facing the Navajo Nation using the framework of Diné philosophy to inform its methods of data collection, analysis, and recommendations and serves as a resource to provide quality research and education to the Diné people.

-DPI also advises Navajo Nation law and policymakers by developing innovative policies and solutions for the Navajo Nation and the Diné people.
-Through its unique approach to research, the Diné Policy Institute identifies, articulates, analyzes, and applies Diné paradigms to issues facing the Navajo Nation.
-DPI employs qualitative, quantitative and community-based research methodologies.
+Established in 2005, Diné Policy Institute (DPI), through the spirit of K'é, is in a partnership with the Navajo Nation Council and the Board of Regents of Diné College.
+The lesson of First Man teaches DPI staff to learn from the past to improve the present.
+First Man used a crystal to understand the calamities taking place in the third world.
+His diagnosis informed him to gather the people, seeds for food, and soil from each of the sacred mountains to embark upon a journey into the fourth world.
+In this way, DPI staff work to sound the alarm when a situation appears dangerous and needs the people to adjust their behaviors accordingly.
+DPI is an academic research entity of Diné College, implementing Nitsáhákéés through dynamic policy analysis based on Diné teachings and paradigms.
+The teachings and paradigms are heavily informed through Sa'ah Naagháí Bikeh Hózhóón impacting methods of data collection, analysis, and recommendations for those who would use the data for Nahat'á.
+DPI serves as a resource to provide quality research and education to the Diné.
+DPI advises Navajo Nation law and policymakers.
+Through the lens of Sihasin, DPI employs qualitative, quantitative and community-based research methodologies.
 DPI consults with an Advisory Circle, composed of traditional knowledge holders and Navajo scholars, to provide valuable insights and wisdom related to the Institute's research areas.

-Both undergraduate and graduate research internships are available at the Diné Policy Institute on projects pertinent to the Diné people and the Navajo Nation.
+Both undergraduate and graduate research internships are available at Diné Policy Institute on projects pertinent to the Diné and the Navajo Nation.
 Interns will support DPI research projects in various ways under the mentorship of DPI researchers, and will address contemporary Navajo issues, such as Food Sovereignty, Public Health, Sustainable Community Development, Education, Social Service, Cultural Rights, and Government Development.